roboflow/inference/cli/README.md

 ### `inference server status`

-`inference server status` checks the status of a local inference server.
+Checks the status of the local inference server.

 ```bash
 inference server status